 Flying Blue–the loyalty program of Air France/KLM, Air Europa, Kenya Airways, and TAROM Romanian–has released its newest Promo Awards that let you fly from select North American cities to anywhere in Europe or to Israel for as little as 18,750 miles each way in economy plus fuel surcharges.

-These Flying Blue Promo Awards must be booked in August 2015 for travel in November 2015.
+These Flying Blue Promo Awards must be booked in September 2015 for travel in November 2015.
 This list is very disappointing.
-There is only one American city on the discounted list with discounts for Premium Economy and Business Class travel.
+There is only one American city on the discounted list.
 There are also three Brazilian cities on the list, which is a huge deal, since Promo Awards leaving Brazil are the only Promo Awards with no fuel surcharges.

 - What cities are these Promo Awards good for?
 What if you don’t live in one?

 - Why do you care that three Brazilian cities are on the Promo Awards list?